Uncompahgre National Forest, Colorado

 This bark chlorophyll the most of any tree, in fact produces energy throughout long, dark winters, allowing the aspen to survive at the highest altitudes and northernmost latitudes of any deciduous tree.
 Perhaps unsurprisingly, aspens with stronger coloration have been found to be more winter hardy, as with this deep green stand at 8,000 feet in the Uncompahgre National Forest near Telluride, Colorado.

 The three individual trees in this image with the pink, brown and missing bark have fallen victim to a fungal infection called cryptosphaeria canker.
 As with anything else in nature, the fungus plays an important role in the delicate and complex balance of a healthy ecosystem.
 Although the disease can quickly get out of control in stressed populations, small numbers of such standing dead trees provide important habitat for the cavity-dwelling inhabitants of the forest including birds, bats and other small mammals.

-This image is also printed on canvas in the framed presentation unless otherwise requested.
+This image is printed on canvas unless otherwise requested.

 To purchase this limited edition photograph, please call (970) 239-1236 or email firstname.lastname@example.org.